-- Online forms allow you an easy way to gather information from current and potential customers.
+- Online forms give you an easy way to gather information from current and potential customers.

-- Some forms require answer boxes be checked, while others allow for written responses.
+- Some forms require checked answer boxes, while others allow for written responses.

-- Using these forms can provide you with the information needed to make data-driven marketing decisions.
+- These forms can give you the information needed to make data-driven marketing decisions.

-- This article is for small business owners and marketing professionals who want to know more about online forms and the benefits they offer.
+- This article is for small business owners and marketing professionals who want to know more about online forms and their benefits.

 Every company needs the right data to make better business decisions.
-You can easily collect data from customers, prospects, and leads by creating and distributing an online form that provides you with information to help you make data-driven decisions.
+You can easily collect data from customers and prospects while generating leads by creating and distributing online forms to gather information to help you make data-driven decisions.

-Writing, designing, and implementing online forms is simple with the right tool and some effort.
-There are numerous available tools for creating online forms that can feed data into your existing business systems.
+Writing, designing, and implementing online forms is straightforward, with a little effort and the right tools to help you feed data into your existing business systems.

-Here’s what you need to know about creating, using and analyzing online forms to improve your business.
+Here’s what entrepreneurs, small business owners, and marketing professionals should know about creating, using, and analyzing online forms to improve your business.